lyteword/chspurgeon-tod/volume-7/psalm-144.md

 d) Holy and happy.

-2\.What is man in his present condition?
+2\.
+What is man in his present condition?

 a) Fallen.